 Other Shelter Services and Events

 SFOF is canceling or postponing group events at the shelter for the time being.
 This includes all youth programs, our volunteer orientation, and community outreach events.
 Please check back for additional information and subscribe to our mailing list for updates as they become available.

-In addition, Salem Friends of Felines Thrift Store is operating under limited business hours.
-Tuesday – Saturday 11:am-6pm.
+In addition, Salem Friends of Felines Thrift Store is open Tuesday – Saturday 11:am-6pm.
 Donation drop off is by appointment only for large donations at this time.
 Small donation accepted during regular business hours as usual.
 Our staff has increased cleaning and disinfection protocols to ensure a safe shopping experience for all customers.
 For questions about hours and donations, please call the store directly at 503- 689-1759.

 Cans for Cats: donations can be dropped off at the shelter between the hours of 11am- 6pm everyday except Sundays 11-4pm.
 Please knock on the front door and we can do a touch-less hand off.